Agoric/documentation/main/zoe/guide/contracts/vault.md

 ### Vats

-Currently the Vault runs all the `vaults` in a single vat.
+Currently the VaultFactory runs all the `vaults` in a single vat.
 We intend to split the `vaults` into separate vats for better isolation.
 In order to allow the liquidation approach to be pluggable and to be visible to and changeable by governance, liquidation takes place in a separate vat.